 Q: What is your motivation to give an objective review?

 A: We want to build a reputation as the most objective review site in the outdoor world.
 That is why in every review, we clearly post our dislikes with the product.
 We want you to know what the shortfalls of a product are and we hope to provide constructive criticism for companies to make their products better.
 In less than a year we have heard from multiple companies that have embraced feedback from our reviews in their future designs.

 Q: Who tests the gear and where?

 A: Our Gear Lab testing environments are the great mountains of America: the High Sierra, the Cascades, the peaks of Alaska, and the Rocky Mountain.
 Our Review Editors are avid climbers, skiers, bikers, surfers, hikers, trail runners, and backpackers.
-Each of them has an eye for detail and an obsession to find the best.
-Many of our testers are professional outdoor guides who bring years of hands-on experience and backcountry wisdom to our reviews.
-See the bios of our Review Editors
+Every tester has an obsession with finding the best gear for their activity.
+Many are professional guides and writers who bring years of outdoor experience and comparative analysis to our reviews.

 Q: How can I be notified when new reviews are posted?